 An employee who brings a discrimination case under Title VII must have enough evidence to make a prima facie case of discrimination.
 In other words, the employee's evidence must be enough to allow a judge or jury to infer that discrimination took place.
 Once the employee has met this burden of proof, the employer must present evidence of a legitimate, nondiscriminatory motive for the employment decision at issue.
 The employee then has an opportunity to challenge the employer's evidence by showing that the reasons give for the decision were a pretext for discrimination.

-Title VII of the Civil Rights Act of 1964 prohibits employment discrimination on the basis of race, color, religion, sex or national origin.
+Title VII of the Civil Rights Act of 1964 prohibits employment discrimination on the basis of race, color, religion, sex, sexual orientation, gender identity, or national origin.
 Title VII also prohibits retaliation against employees who exercise their rights under the law or participate in an investigation of a discrimination or harassment claim.

 Courts have come up with a four-part test that employees must meet to establish a prima facie case of discrimination under Title VII.
 If an employee can present evidence of each element, the employer will then have to present evidence that its decision was not discriminatory.
 If an employee can't make a prima facie case, the employer can ask the judge to dismiss the lawsuit.